youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 __The attack methodologies and IOCs are caracteristic of Matrix's ransomwares__

-I couldn't find the ransomware

 ---

-__On the 2021-01-07 from 04:20:51 to 04:21:13, the attacker successfully used scripts to prepare file for encryption, deleted shadow copies and backups using a scheduled task and executed the ransomware.__
+__On the 2021-01-07 from 04:20:51 to 04:21:13, the attacker successfully used scripts to prepare file for encryption, deleted shadow copies and backups using a scheduled task and started the encryption of files.__

 ---